Favrholm: Early history

-Favrholm was once again separated from the stud farm in 1899.
 The current buildings were constructed in 1804-1806, The north wing was used for stabling of cattle.
 The southern part of the west wing was used as housing and as a milking station while the north part served as horse stable.

+In 1834, land from Favrholm was combined with land from Hillerødsholm to form the farm Trollesminde.

+Favrholm was once again separated from the stud farm in 1899.

+Government-run research farm

+Om 1917.
+Favrholm and Trollesminde were turned into a government-run research farms under Statens Planteavlskommision.
+The National Danish Research Dairy was constructed at an adjacent site in 1923.
+In 1878, it was dicided to close the research dairy.
+The closure took place in 1991.

+Hillerød Municipality and Novo Nordisk

-Favrholm was together with neighbouring Trollesminde turned into a government-run research farm under Statens Planteavlskommision.
-It was sold to Hillerød Municipality in 1989 and the west wing was then briefly used for quartering of refugees.
+Favrholm was sold to Hillerød Municipality in 1989 and the west wing was then briefly used for quartering of refugees.

 In 1995, Novo Nordisk acquired Favrholm with the aim of turning it into a corporate training and conference centre.
 In 2005, Dutch architectural firm SeARCH won an invited competition to expand the training centre.